The University of Tennessee Health Science Center is one of six CRNA schools in Tennessee.

 - PALS (Pediatric Advanced Life Support)

-- CCRN is recommended
+- CCRN is highly recommended

 If you took Chemistry more than 5 years ago, it’s a good idea to take it again.
 This online course from the University of New England is highly recommended.